quru/qis/README.md

 * Image search and results
 * Modernise the public JavaScript APIs / viewers
   * Use HTML5 `data-` attributes for automatic initialisation
-  * Remove dependencies on the MooTools library (moving to vanilla JS, not jQuery!)
   * Reduce the number of included files
 * Image tags
   * System-defined e.g. assignment of an image category